telefonicaid/iotagent-node-lib/doc/devel/northboundinteractions.md

 In this case relevant fields are just `targetEntityId`, `targetEntityType`, `cmd` and `params`.
-The rest of fields like `execTs`, `status`, `info`, `onDelivered`, `onOk`, `onError`, `onInfo`, `cmdExecution` and `dataExpiration` will be relevant in future when new command flow will be implemented in Context Broker.
+The rest of fields like `execTs`, `status`, `info`, `onDelivered`, `onOk`, `onError`, `onInfo`, `cmdExecution` and `dataExpiration` will be relevant in future when new command flow will be implemented in Context Broker. `targetEntityId` and `targetEntityType` optional are used if provided to find device involved in command, if not `id` and `type` of notification are used instead of them.

 In both cases (update or notify) the IoT Agent detects the selected attribute is a command, and replies to the Context Broker with the following payload (200 OK):